 “Oh, that’s a very good one.
 You’ll find another one up on the top shelf.”

 “Thanks.
 Not to be rude or anything, but why are you here?”

 Tinkus took a step closer and cleared his throat.
 “We’ve always worked alongside your kind.
 My father came over from England with your great grandmother.
 Nenka’s family came over from Holland.
 We enhance your special skills.”

 I turned to Nenka.
 “I’m guessing you help with the herbs and stuff like that?
 Could you be the reason I never saw Granny working in the garden, but I never saw weeds?”

 She smiled and nodded.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, nanciqWrite a Review